 Focusing on these natural immune boosters can help us shore up our body’s defenses without destroying our beneficial gut flora.

 Try incorporating vitamins C and D, probiotics, glutathione, and/or elderberry into your routine for a smoother cold and flu season.
-Make sure to make an appointment at The Center for Fully Functional® Health so we can talk through even more ways to optimize immune function and leave you feeling Fully Functional® for life!
+Make sure to make an appointment at our functional medicine office so we can talk through even more ways to optimize immune function and leave you feeling Fully Functional® for life!

 To keep up to date with health tips and advice, subscribe to our newsletter by clicking here.